-Most 12KBW barristers are regularly instructed at costs management hearings and on other issues, such as the consequences of Part 36 offers and litigation arising from the Jackson Reforms, including qualified one-way costs shifting (“QOCS”).
-Regardless of the size of the case, our barristers instructed in the substantive claim can also argue the important points relating to costs and budgets, without the need to instruct separate costs experts.
+Most 12KBW barristers are regularly instructed at costs management hearings and on other costs issues, such as the consequences of Part 36 offers and litigation arising from the Jackson Reforms, including qualified one-way costs shifting (“QOCS”).
+Regardless of the size of the case, our barristers instructed in substantive claims can also argue the important points relating to costs and budgets, removing the need to instruct separate costs lawyers.

-12KBW costs barristers give realistic and practical advice to both receiving and paying parties.
-In detailed assessments arising from concluded personal injury cases, instructing a PI barrister with a costs specialism means that the barrister understands the underlying litigation – this can be of great value to clients on both sides of a costs dispute.
-Several of our costs barristers sit as civil judges, giving them an added insight into current costs issues and concerns.
+12KBW’s costs barristers give realistic and practical advice to both receiving and paying parties.
+In detailed assessments arising from concluded personal injury cases, instructing a PI barrister with a costs specialism means that the barrister understands the underlying litigation.
+This can be of great value to clients on both sides of a costs dispute.
+Several of our costs barristers sit as civil judges, giving them added insight into costs issues.

-Our barristers have, in the last 20 years, been instructed in key cases concerning the enforceability of conditional fee agreements, Part 45 and fixed success fees, the level of ATE premiums, interest on costs, solicitors’ hourly rates in high value cases, and the relevance of costs estimates.
+Over the last 25 years our barristers have been instructed in key cases concerning the enforceability of conditional fee agreements, success fees, fixed costs budgets, the level of ATE premiums, interest on costs, solicitors’ hourly rates in high value cases, and the relevance of costs estimates.

 Costs Master Jason Rowley of the SCCO is the former Chief Executive of 12KBW.